MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/vpn-gateway.md

 ms.subservice: plan
 ---

-# How to create a virtual network gateWay and connect through a private IP
+# How to create a virtual network gateway and connect through a private IP

 This document explains how to set up a virtual network gateway in Azure.